About theprogressiveinvestor.org–The Intriguing Story of Money and Politics

 The progressiveinvestor.org is the successor site of mutualfundreform.com, created in 2011.

-The mission of both sites remains the same: helping firms, funds, and RIAs meet educated investors about how to grow and protect their money, while also pursuing a progressive financial agenda.
+The mission of both sites remains the same: helping individual investors, firms, funds, and RIAs grow and protect their money, while also pursuing a progressive financial agenda.

 Progressive political beliefs have to be implemented in the financial industry.

-This situation has existed for many decades.
-It’s a reason why I started the newsletter, Investing Online, in October 1994.
-This was the first newsletter on the topic of linking the home computer to retail brokerage firms in history.
+This situation has existed for decades.
+This is why I started the Investing Online newsletter in October 1994.
+This was the first newsletter to link the home computer and individual investors to retail brokerage firms for trading and portfolio management.

 A Progressive Financial Agenda Matters to Investors